emmy-aa/HC25-Emmy-Apaloo-Senior-Project/docs/proposal.md

 **TripAdvisor**

-Its extensive international presence and emphasis on traveler-centric restaurant suggestions position it as a leading resource for those searching for dining options.
+Its extensive international presence and emphasis on traveler-centric restaurant suggestions positions it as a leading resource for those searching for dining options.
 Although TripAdvisor compiles reviews and rankings, it doesn't offer the mood-based discovery feature I plan to implement.
 My approach could draw from its vast review database but differentiate itself by providing more tailored, location-specific, and interactive experiences that focus on ambiance for both locals and tourists.
 [3]

 **HappyCow**